nedeco/fama/documentation/homesystem/HOMEASSISTANT.md

 | `MQTT_PASSWORD` | MQTT broker password (required for Home Assistant/OpenHAB integration) |

 ## Verifying the Setup
-Once Fama is running, you can verify its status using:
+Once Open Smart City Home is running, you can verify its status using:
 ```sh
 docker ps
 ```